pjjw/icinga2-migration/modules/conftool/doc/readme.md

 # <a id="Migration"></a> Migration

-## Icinga 1.x to 2.x Migration

-Install the Icinga CLI.
+This is a bootstrapped standalone version of the Icinga Web 2 CLI module for configuration migration from Icinga 1.x to 2.x.

 > **Note**
 >
-> configure/make will be dropped soon.
+> This project will be merged into the upstream CLI once there is

- $ ./configure --prefix=/usr/share/icingaweb --datadir=/usr/share/icingaweb --with-icingaweb-config-path=/etc/icingaweb && sudo make install-basic
+> a stable release.
+Meanwhile it acts as standalone helper tool
+> for migrating to Icinga 2.

+## Requirements

+* php5.3+
+* Zend Framework

+## Icinga 1.x to 2.x Migration

-Then call the migrate command action:
+Call the migrate command action pointing to your Icinga 1.x main configuration file:

- $ sudo icingacli conftool migrate v1 /etc/icinga/icinga.cfg
+ $ sudo bin/icinga-conftool migrate v1 /etc/icinga/icinga.cfg